-Replacing the Bluetooth Board
+Replacing the Bluetooth Card

-- 1. Press the Bluetooth board onto the logic board connector. - 2.
-Connect the Bluetooth antenna to the Bluetooth board.
-Note: Make sure the card and antenna are securely connected before installing the speakers. - 3.
-Replace the two T6 Bluetooth board screws. - 4.
+- 1. Press the Bluetooth card onto the logic board connector.
+Note: Make sure the card and antenna are securely connected before installing the speakers. - 2.
+Connect the Bluetooth antenna to the Bluetooth card. - 3.
+Replace the two T6 Bluetooth card screws. - 4.
 Replace the speakers and speaker screws. - 5.
 Replace the lower EMI shield. - 6.
 Replace the front bezel. - 7.
 Replace the access door.